 - tell your doctor if you are pregnant, especially if you are in the last few months of your pregnancy, or if you plan to become pregnant or are breast-feeding.
 If you become pregnant while taking milnacipran, call your doctor.
 Milnacipran may cause problems in newborns following delivery if it is taken during the last months of pregnancy.

 - if you are having surgery, including dental surgery, tell the doctor or dentist that you are taking milnacipran.

-- you should know that milnacipran may make you drowsy.
+- you should know that milnacipran may make you drowsy and may affect your judgment, thinking, and movements.
 Do not drive a car or operate machinery until you know how this medication affects you.

 - talk to your doctor about the safe use of alcoholic beverages while you are taking milnacipran.